The most amazing Cyber Monday 2018 deals you can still get

 - Dyson V7 Animal + HEPA vacuum—$164.99 on eBay (Save $15): This is our favorite cordless vacuums ever in a refurbished model.
 Also available brand new at Jet for 189.99.

-- Ecovacs Deebot N79W—$149.99 at Target (Save $50): This is one of our favorite smart robot vacuums.
+- Ecovacs Deebot N79W—$169.99 at Target (Save $30): This is one of our favorite smart robot vacuums.
 It has stronger suction than its predecessor, can be controlled through an app, and is Alexa compatible.
 You can get it for its second lowest price right now.

 - Frigidaire FFEF3054TS 30-In.
 Electric Range—$478 at Home Depot (Save $301): Big savings on this popular electric range will bring you five elements on the smooth cooktop, a 3000W Quick Boil, and a self-cleaning oven that will deal with burned-on nastiness in a mere two hours.
 And if you’re short on cabinet space for pots and pans, you’ll appreciate the storage drawer.